fResult/Just-CI-CD/README.md

 - Standardizes tooling and processes (so it works well with other CI/CD tools, e.g. Jenkins, Skaffold, or KNative)
 - Made for reusability

+### Tekton

+Tekton is a flexible, open source framework for creating CI/CD pipelines.

+The building blocks in Tekton are Kubernetes Custom Resource Definitions (CRD).\
+So, we can call everything in Tekton is Kubernetes Native.

+#### Tekton Building Blocks

+- Events
+- Triggers
+- Pipelines
+- Tasks
+- Steps